nextbitlabs/ebs-cargo/README.md

 A small utility to simplify loading GBs of data in an EBS volume on AWS.

-When you want to load data on a new EBS volume, lot of operations have to be done: logging in AWS, creating a volume, creating an instance, attaching the volume, formatting it, mounting it, download instance keys, using them to sync data, detaching the EBS and so on.
+When you want to load data on a new EBS volume, lots of operations have to be done: logging in AWS, creating a volume, creating an instance, attaching the volume, formatting it, mounting it, downloading instance keys, using them to sync data, detaching the EBS and so on.

-Wouldn't be simple just having to launch a command indicating which local directory you want to upload?
+Wouldn't be easier just having to launch a command indicating which local directory you want to upload?

 Thanks to EBS-Cargo you can do that!